 I have been attached to few Men’s Rights Groups in my life.
-Overall the mood in groups is that man should not file for divorce, as he is unlikely to get it, and should contest tooth and nail if filed by wife.
+Overall the mood in groups is that a man should not file for divorce, as he is unlikely to get it, and should contest tooth and nail if filed by wife.
 So much so that in the cases of adultery as well, when there are clear-cut proofs, men are advised not to file for divorce and are sometimes recommended to file for Restoration of Conjugal Rights (RCR).
+But there are things we need to know about men and divorce.

 · If husband files divorce he would have to pay more alimony.